liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-25h1-release.md

 ### Create new Office files in client apps

-This feature enhances the user experience by allowing the creation of new Office documents in an SPSE farm, even when [Office Online Server (OOS)](/officeonlineserver/office-online-server), also known as Web Access Components (WAC) or Office Web Apps, isn't configured or unavailable.
+This feature enhances the user experience by allowing the creation of new Office documents in a SharePoint Server farm, even when [Office Online Server (OOS)](/officeonlineserver/office-online-server), also known as Web Access Components (WAC) or Office Web Apps, isn't configured or unavailable.

 Previously, if OOS was unavailable, new Office documents couldn't be created from the document library in the browser.
 Additionally, even if Content Types were enabled for the library without OOS/WAC, a new file would be created without a file extension but couldn't be opened in a browser or client app.